gnudo/source-size-calculator/README.md

 Following TODO-s are currently being conducted:

 - rebase `functions` and `examples` folders to reduce redundancies
-- apply the tools without knowing the grating parameters (i.e. one has a pure phase grating etc.)
-- determine magnification from experimental data automatically (nice-to-have feature)
+- determine magnification from experimental data automatically